sheril5/infra/README.md

 * Use the already created **tekton-pipelines** namespace for the creation of pipeline.

-* Create a secretstore from the yaml given below.Replace the server with the url which can be obtained from the **kubectl** command given below.
+* Create a Clustersecretstore from the yaml given below.Replace the server with the url which can be obtained from the **kubectl** command given below.

   ```bash
   kubectl get ingress -n capten